udacity/FSND-P4-Design-A-Game/Project-Description.md

 Remember that you will need to pass parameters to identify the Game and User that should receive the reminder.
 Don't forget to update `app.yaml` with the new Handler listing.
 Finally, consult Google App Engine documentation for <a href="https://cloud.google.com/appengine/docs/python/taskqueue/overview-push" target="_blank">Using Push Queues in Python</a>.

+#### Task 5: README and API Documentation
+Be sure to document your game.
+Your README file should include:

+1. Instructions for playing the game
+2. Detailed descriptions of each endpoint

+Remember, you are documenting an API that another programmer may want to use as the basis for a web or mobile app.
+An api user should *not* need to read the source code to understand how to use it.
+You may follow the format of 'Guess a Number' for your README.

+### Reflect on Your Design
+Document your design decisions by answering the following questions:

+- What additional properties did you add to your models and why?
+- What were some of the trade-offs or struggles you faced when implementing the new game logic?

+These answers should be in a file Design.txt.
+Your responses can be in paragraph form or bulleted lists.
+This document should be around 500 words long.